WeWatchWall/fast-fuzz/README.md

 - The argument-result pairs can be saved and later compared to pragmatically demonstrate the effects of code changes.
 Functionality related to this will be added later.

-- Coverage results can be visualized with the [IstanbulJS API](https://medium.com/@kushmisra7/one-report-for-all-test-cases-easily-merging-multiple-tests-reports-b0f5e5211a2a).
-Any help is appreciated for integrating this into the tool.
+- Coverage results can be visualized by running the [nyc library](https://github.com/istanbuljs/nyc) over the results generated side by side with fast-fuzz.

 Example: